 This is a hard topic for me to give advice about but after thinking of it for several months I decided to write down what anyone will face while trying to cope with a major medical catastrophe.
 I recently felt bad one day and decided to go to the hospital to have myself checked out.
 I am the type of person that works till I die (so I thought) but God had a different idea than what I had in mind.
 I had been laid off from my previous employer due to the closing of the office and after 4 months of searching I finally found a job.
 After one week of being there I felt something was wrong and asked the wife to take me to the hospital.
-The doctor took one look at me and asked my if I knew my skin was yellow.
+The doctor took one look at me and asked me if I knew my skin was yellow.
 A sign of Jaundice which meant my liver was in trouble.
 I don’t drink but the final analysis was my liver had quit working and there was nothing they could do except send me to St Luke Hospital in hopes of a transplant.
 I was transported by ambulance and admitted the next day and went through several more test but my body was blotting up due to the liquids that were being retained.
-My Kidney were not working well and soon after surgery went into shock and failed.
-I turned into a diabetic after surgery as well.
-(This is another problem that occurred after surgery that I am now left to handle and get on the kidney transplant list).
-My emphasis was on the liver at first and I was in a downward spin.
+My Kidney went into shock and failed and I was in a downward spin.
 I told my wife to call the kids and let me say goodbye while I was still conscious.
 I remember my father going through the same thing I was going through and knew it was a matter of time that I would not be here.

 I still knew I would not be able to afford my home or pay my bills but I was not worried about those as much as I thought about how my wife would be taken care of.
 I knew I had a Life insurance policy and if I died she would be okay to pay for the house and have some money for at least a year. (not very good planning cause I never thought it would happen to me!!).
 All my children were grown up and had their lives to live so I was okay there I thought.
 However I would never see grandchildren like my father never did also.

-My mind was racing away between test and being put to sleep for some of them but my body was retaining liquids and getting bigger by the day and eventually I could not breath.
-They took me to remove the liquid from my abdomen and 4 litre each day was removed for the next 4 days.
+My mind was racing away between test and being put to sleep for some of them but my body was getting bigger by the day and eventually I could not breath.
+They took me out to get liquid removed from my abdomen.
+4 litre each day was removed for the next 4 days.
 My body was so blotted that blood vessels from my lungs were finding their way to my nose and esophagus and causing me to bleed internally.
 This was the worst feeling I ever had and there was nothing I could do about it.
 My legs were blotted where I could not put any shoes on not even sandals.
 My body was shutting down.
 Doctors gave me thirty days to live and I can tell you now I knew I would be close to death if I did not get help.

-My room was always full of doctors every morning which I was grateful for the care they showed cause they were looking at everything and doing everything to keep me alive.
+my room was always full of doctors every morning which I was grateful for the care they showed cause they were looking at everything and doing everything to keep me alive.
 After the first week of being in the hospital I was almost ready to be placed on the transplant list but there were three test that needed to be completed for the second week.
-The days seem to go by fast as I was always being asked to do more test but my mind would worry about my status and how I was going to pay my bills.
+The days seem to go by fast as I was always being asked to do more test.
 We had social workers, financial workers, dietitians, physical care assistants, nurses, nurses assistants, religious clergy, and volunteer come to see me.
 I felt very humble knowing that many people cared about me and the prayer groups my mother, mother in law, friends and coworkers had for me I know helped a lot in directing the Lord to look over me.
 As my visitors would come to see me all I could was smile and make them feel at home.
 I like to tell stories and get my audience involved.
 Just like I have you now!!
 Want to know more?

 I had a terrible reaction to the major surgery as I was engulfed by a light followed by darkness and an abyss.
 I knew I died on the operating table.
 The feeling was horrific.
 While the doctors were working away doing their thing, my body was placed on hold while they cut out my liver and was on life support systems while they placed the donor organ in me.
 In another blog I will describe these nightmares and places I was at which to my surprise I would never have dreamt this strange places I was at and who I was with.